metio/ilo/docs/content/devcontainer/options.md

 # force to use docker
 $ ilo devcontainer --shell-runtime docker

-# force to use lxd
+# force to use nerdctl
-$ ilo devcontainer --shell-runtime lxd
+$ ilo devcontainer --shell-runtime nerdctl

 # auto select
 $ ilo devcontainer
 ```

-In case no `--shell-runtime` is specified, `ilo devcontainer` will automatically select one of the runtimes installed on your local system and prefers `podman` over `docker` over `lxd`.